B.A. Pass

 B.A.
-Pass is a 2012 Indian neo noir erotic thriller film, produced by Narendra Singh and directed by Ajay Bahl, and starring Shilpa Shukla, Shadab Kamal, Rajesh Sharma, and Dibyendu Bhattacharya in lead roles.
+Pass is a 2012 Indian Hindi-language neo noir erotic thriller film, produced by Narendra Singh, directed by Ajay Bahl, and starring Shilpa Shukla, Shadab Kamal, Rajesh Sharma, and Dibyendu Bhattacharya in lead roles.
 It is distributed by Bharat Shah's VIP films banner.
 The film is based on the 2009 short story "The Railway Aunty" by Mohan Sikka.

-The movie was earlier scheduled to be released on 12 July 2013 but was eventually released on 2 August 2013.
-The date was postponed because of a major release, Bhaag Milkha Bhaag, on 12 July 2013.
+The movie was earlier scheduled to be released on 12 July 2013 but was eventually released on 2 August 2013 to avoid clashing with the major release, Bhaag Milkha Bhaag.
 Upon release, the movie received universal critical acclaim.

+Two sequels have been released, namely B.A.
+Pass 2 (in 2017, originally M.A.
+Pass) directed by Shadab Khan and B.A.
+Pass 3 (2021) directed by Narendra Singh.

 Plot

-The story begins with the death of the parents of Mukesh, a teenager who has just graduated from high school.
+The story begins with the death of the parents of Mukesh, a teenager who has just finished high school.
 Mukesh is put into the care of an unfriendly aunt.
 He struggles to get along with his aunt's family who refuses to provide him with any money.
 As he struggles to study in the first year of his BA, he also worries for his two sisters who have been sent to live in an orphanage for girls.
-Mukesh bonds with an undertaker named Johnny over their mutual love of chess.
+Maneesh bonds with an undertaker named Johnny over their mutual love of chess.
 Johnny has a brother in Mauritius who has invited him to live there, but Johnny has no money to get to Mauritius.
 He tells Mukesh of his dream to leave the country one day.

-One day Mukesh is introduced to a cougar named Sarika, a woman much older than him, at a kitty party in his aunt's place.
-He happens to go to Sarika's home to get apples, only to be seduced by Sarika.
+One day Mukesh is introduced to a cougar named Sarika at a kitty party in his aunt's house.
+He happens to go to Sarika's home to get apples, only to be seduced by her.
 She pays him for his services as a gigolo and the two routinely have sex.
 Sarika introduces Mukesh to many older women who finally make him a male prostitute.
 On one occasion, Sarika's husband catches her and Mukesh trying to have sex.
 Her husband then slaps and rapes Sarika in front of Mukesh to show who wears the pants in the house.
-He complains to Mukesh's aunt that Mukesh had been seeking a loan from Sarika, and tried to kiss her.
-This makes Mukesh's aunt throw him out of the house.
+He lies to Mukesh's aunt that Mukesh had been seeking a loan from Sarika, and tried to kiss her.
+This makes Mukesh's aunt throw him out of her house.